Cabinet approves SC/ST reservation in LS, assemblies for 10 years

 India

-New Delhi, Dec 04: The Union cabinet on Wednesday approved a proposal to extend reservation for SCs and STs in the Lok Sabha and the state assemblies for another 10 years, highly placed sources said.
+New Delhi, Dec 04: The Union Cabinet on Wednesday approved a proposal to extend the reservation for SCs and STs in the Lok Sabha and the state assemblies for another 10 years, highly placed sources said.

 The reservation for these categories in the LS and the assemblies was to expire on January 25, 2020.